jim245/cs386team1/Deliverables/Inception.md

 "Easter eggs would be really cool, things that arent a part of the main game" <br>

 #### Hypotheses that were validated
--Low skill floor and ceiling is a good trait to have <br>
+- Low skill floor and ceiling is a good trait to have <br>
--There's value in pure platformers without enemies and focus purely on movement <br>
+- There's value in pure platformers without enemies and focus purely on movement <br>

 #### Assessment: Must have / Nice to have / Don’t care
 Lore (Nice to have) <br>